T-Brick/ControlFlow/README.md

 # Control Flow (WIP)

-A library for properties of control flow graphs that are useful.
+A library for properties of graphs that are useful.
+Mostly focusing control flow graphs.

-Currently that means:
+Currently that means (some are more complete than others):
+- Directed, Undirected, and Flow Graphs
-- A definition for directed-graphs and an implementation
+- Paths and Reachability
-- A definition for paths (all vertices are distinct in this version)
-- A function for finding a path between two vertices
+- Algorithms for finding paths and reachability
 - Kildall's worklist algorithm for dataflow analysis
+- Dominance Relations
+- Algorithm for computing dominance sets
-- The start of defining dominance relations
+- Properties of DAGs
+- Trees